thi-ng/umbrella/packages/vectors/README.md

 Likely the most comprehensive vector library for TypeScript / JavaScript currently available.

-This package provides **~720 largely code generated functions** and supporting types to perform vector operations on fixed and arbitrary-length vectors, both packed and strided (i.e. where individual vector components are not successive array elements, for example in SOA memory layouts).
+This package provides **over 800(!) largely code generated functions** and supporting types to perform vector operations on fixed and arbitrary-length vectors, both packed and strided (i.e. where individual vector components are not successive array elements, for example in SOA memory layouts).

 Includes componentwise logic operations for boolean vectors, componentwise comparisons for numeric vectors and componentwise binary ops for signed & unsigned integer vectors.

 ### Features

 - Small & fast: The vast majority of functions are code generated with fixed-sized versions not using any loops.
-Minified + gzipped, the entire package is ~10.1KB (though you'll hardly ever use all functions).
+Minified + gzipped, the entire package is ~11.8KB (though you'll hardly ever use all functions).
 - Unified API: Any `ArrayLike` type can be used as vector containers (e.g. JS arrays, typed arrays, custom impls).
 Most functions are implemented as multi-methods, dispatching to any potentially optimized versions based on given vector arguments.
 - Highly modular: Each function is defined in its own submodule / file.
 In addition to each generic multi-method base function, all fixed-length optimized versions are exported too.
 E.g. If [`add`](https://github.com/thi-ng/umbrella/tree/develop/packages/vectors/src/add.ts) performs vector addition on arbitrary-length vectors, `add2`, `add3`, `add4` are the optimized version for fixed-length vectors...
 - Extensible: Custom vector ops can be defined in a similar manner using the provided code generation helpers (see [vop.ts](https://github.com/thi-ng/umbrella/tree/develop/packages/vectors/src/internal/vop.ts) and [codegen.ts](https://github.com/thi-ng/umbrella/tree/develop/packages/vectors/src/internal/codegen.ts) for details).
 - Immutable by default: Each operation producing a vector result takes an output vector as first argument.
-If `null`, the vector given as 2nd argument will be used as output (i.e. for mutation).
+If `null`, the vector given as 2nd argument will (usually) be used as output (i.e. for mutation).
 - Strided vector support is handled via the lightweight [`Vec2/3/4`](https://github.com/thi-ng/umbrella/tree/develop/packages/vectors/src/vec2.ts) class wrappers and the [`gvec()`](https://github.com/thi-ng/umbrella/tree/develop/packages/vectors/src/gvec.ts) proxy (for generic, arbitrary-length vectors).
 These types behave like normal arrays (for read/write operations) and are also iterable.
 A subset of functions (suffixed with `S`, e.g.
   [`addS`](https://github.com/thi-ng/umbrella/tree/develop/packages/vectors/src/adds.ts)
   vs. `add`) also support striding without the need for extra class wrappers.
   This is handled via additional index and stride arguments for each input/output vector.
 These functions are only available for sizes 2 / 3 / 4, though.
 - Random vector functions support the `IRandom` interface defined by [@thi.ng/random](https://github.com/thi-ng/umbrella/tree/develop/packages/random) to work with custom (P)RNGs.
 If omitted, the built-in `Math.random()` will be used.

 Partially ported from [thi.ng/geom-clj](http://thi.ng/geom-clj) (Clojure) and [c.thi.ng](http://c.thi.ng) (C11).